Knowing How to Beat the Market: Is it possible?

 So is it going up or down?
 Should we ditch the market and jump back into gold?
 What about hedge funds?
-Hedge fund traders are pretty smart guys, right?
-One hedge fund lost 42.1% in 2018.
-Others lost 10 – 20% and more, far more than the indexes in what was a down year for many.
+Do these investments mode have good market returns?
+This stock management once lost 42.1% in 2018.
+Others lost 10 – 20% and higher than that, higher than the index funds in what was a down year for many.
 Maybe they’re not so smart as we think.

 The notion that you can beat the market if you just find that one really smart manager is a myth that has fueled a financial industry that doesn’t even know why it pays its own managers what it pays them.

 One Bloomberg synthesis of multiple studies on money manager compensation concluded that “mutual-fund managers are paid less for beating the market than for marketing — i.e., the ability to collect assets.”

-When they do well, they attract more investors and thus more fees.
-But then, when those same fund managers do poorly, the investors flee.
-So it’s not about making money for you.
+When they do well, they attract a number of investors and thus increasing the fees.
+But then, when those same managers do poorly, the investors flee.
+So it’s not about making profits for you.
 It’s about raising their star rating so the number of clients who join their capital is increased, which means earn a higher revenue… for them.
-And that behavior reveals another reason why outperforming the market eludes the great majority of investors:
+And that behavior reveals another reason why do beat the market eludes the great majority of investors.

 Emotions Continue to Dominate Our Actions, Despite Concerted Efforts to Suppress Them

-When mutual funds do well, more people put their assets into the fund.
-When the funds do poorly, more people depart.
+When mutual funds do well, more clients put their assets into the fund.
+When the funds do poorly, more clients depart.
 This is purely emotional behavior, based on almost zero logic, data, or reason.
 And how does this behavior relate to the future performance of the fund?
-What if it turns out funds grow more when investors leave, and grow less after they join in?
+What if it turns out funds grow higher when investors leave and grow less after they join in?